 \section{Sylvester's Theorem}

 For the reader's convenience, we recall in this section Sylvester's Theorem which plays a key role in our discussion.
-Let $Q=\C[X,Y]$, where $X=\partial_x$ and $Y=\partial_y$.
-Then $Q$ is the ring of differential operators with constant coefficients and acts on $S$ in the obvious way.
-For a binary form $f \in S$, we consider the ideal of differential operators in $Q$ killing $f$, namely

-also denoted by $f^{\perp}$ and called the apolar ideal of $f$.
-Note that $Ann(f)$ is a graded ideal, whose degree $s$ homogeneous component is given by $\ker [f]$, where
+Note that the apolar ideal $Ann(f)$ defined in \eqref{eq2} is a graded ideal, whose degree $s$ homogeneous component is given by $\ker [f]$, where

 is the morphism $g \mapsto g \cdot f$.
 The matrix of this linear map with respect to the obvious monomial bases of the vector spaces $Q_s$ and $ S_{d-s}$ is called the {\it catalecticant matrix} $C(f)_s$ of $f$ in degree $s$.